A project of the Junction Residents Association (JRA)

-Aug.
-3, 2012: Here’s some more organizations that provide activities for seniors in our area:
+Here are some organizations that provide activities for seniors in our area:

-Four Villages Community Health Centre sponsors a number of programs, including yoga, legal education, housing help, etc. For a full descriptive list and a monthly calendar of events, click here; phone is 416-604-0640.
+Four Villages Community Health Centre sponsors a number of programs, including yoga, legal education, housing help, etc. For a full descriptive list and a monthly calendar of events (pdf), click here for the current month’s calendar; phone is 416-604-0640.
 Here are some most likely to appeal to seniors:

 4CATS MEETING: 4CATS (Four Villages & Committed Action Team for Seniors) meets monthly to help identify the needs of seniors and advocate for the improvement of services in the community.
 If you would like to get involved in issues important to seniors, contact Junko for more information.